 1. Setting up the Compliance Committee

-Shindengen Group considers compliance with laws and regulations such as Competition Laws and Bribery Prevention Laws as one of its top priorities.
-Establishment and timely improvement of effective compliance management procedures and standards is essential.
+The Shindengen Group considers compliance with laws and regulations, such as Competition Laws and Bribery Prevention Laws, as one of its top priorities.
+The establishment and timely improvement of effective compliance management procedures and standards is essential.
 Regular compliance training, as well as keeping up to date with the latest laws and regulations ensures Shindengen can meet its compliance obligations.
-On October 1, 2015, a Compliance Committee was established with Shindengen’s President as the Chair, and it aims to support the establishment, implementation, and improvement of compliance management at domestic and overseas sites.
+On October 1, 2015, the Compliance Committee was established with Shindengen’s President as the Chair, and it aims to support the establishment, implementation, and improvement of compliance management at domestic and overseas Group companies.

 •Revised Shindengen Group Guideline for Action